GAP insurance

 How to complain

-Talk to the business first.
+The first thing you should do is explain to your insurer what’s happened and why you’re complaining.
 They need to have the chance to put things right.
-They have to give you their final response within 8 weeks for most types of complaint.
-If you’re unhappy with their response, or if they don’t respond, let us know.
+They have to give you their final response within eight weeks for most types of complaint.

 Putting things right